maksimgm/study_notes/JS-essentials.md

 		alert( "They are not equal");
 	}

-	RESULT: Yes, they are equal
+	RESULT: Yes, they are equal.

 		var a = 10;
 		var b = "10";